barbaraisabelvieira/blogposts/_posts/2021-11-03-scaling-up-appsec.md

 layout: post
 description: A holistic approach to the implementation of an AppSec program
 categories: [markdown]
-title: caling up AppSec within your Enterprise
+title: Scaling up AppSec within your Enterprise
 ---

-#Scaling up AppSec within your Enterprise
+# Scaling up AppSec within your Enterprise
-###A holistic approach to the implementation of an AppSec program
+### A holistic approach to the implementation of an AppSec program

 The Standard Secure Software Development Lifecycle (SSDLC) ProcessNowadays enterprises that are going through a digital transformation are more and more concerned with improving their security practices.
 This is because: